smartlyio/oats/packages/oats-mirage-adapter/README.md

 ## Usage

-Oats Mirage Adapter exports a single `bind` function that creates a Mirage fake server from the passed in endpoint definitions.
+Oats Mirage Adapter exports a single `bind` function that can be used to bind the routes defined in an openapi spec to the mirage routes.

 ```ts